-Staff at Exeter School are advised that any form of physical restraint is only permissible when a child is in imminent danger of inflicting an injury on his or herself, or on another person, and then only as a last resort, when all other efforts to diffuse the situation have failed.
+Staff are advised that any form of physical restraint is only permissible when a child is in imminent danger of inflicting an injury on themself, or on another person, and then only as a last resort, when all other efforts to diffuse the situation have failed.
 Another member of staff should, if possible, be present to act as a witness.
 All incidents of the use of physical restraint should be recorded in writing and reported (self-referral) immediately to the designated safeguarding lead (DSL) and copied to the Head who will decide what further action is appropriate for the individuals concerned.